sk-sahu/EcoGEx/README.md

 [![](https://img.shields.io/website-up-down-green-orange/https/sksahu.net/.svg?style=flat)](https://sangram.shinyapps.io/EcoGEx)

 First of all, **Why this package/app** when one can go over available set of large Excel files and dig out the information?
-Because, I came across this tweet of Hadley Wickham, which insipred me to write my first full fledged code (Well, atleast in my mind!).
+Because, recently I came across this tweet of Hadley Wickham, which insipred me to write my first full fledged code (Well, atleast in my mind!).

 <blockquote class="twitter-tweet" data-conversation="none" data-lang="en"><p lang="en" dir="ltr">Automate everything that can be automated.
 I had to work hard to make it easier for others</p>&mdash; Hadley Wickham (@hadleywickham) <a href="https://twitter.com/hadleywickham/status/911992796441083906?ref_src=twsrc%5Etfw">September 24, 2017</a></blockquote>

-And that also mentioned his phillospohy of package development in his book [Introduction to R-packages](http://r-pkgs.had.co.nz/intro.html)
+And this also mentioned as his phillospohy of package development in his book [Introduction to R-packages](http://r-pkgs.had.co.nz/intro.html)
 > Anything that can be automated, should be automated.

-I know this code in production is not perfect, but the idea of [MVP](https://en.wikipedia.org/wiki/Minimum_viable_product) can lead.
+I know this code in production is not perfect.
+Most functions are messy and lot of improvements to do, but the idea of [MVP](https://en.wikipedia.org/wiki/Minimum_viable_product) can lead.

 --------------
 ## Quick Start